shahidost/VTKEL/README.md

 ### Folders:
 1. ***Example*** consist of a single entry of VTKL dataset process by PIKES with Flickr30k files.
-2. ***PIKES_annotations*** consist of python script to extract entity mentions process by PIKES for entity recognition and linking.
+2. ***PIKES_annotations*** consists of python script to extract entity mentions process by PIKES for entity recognition and linking.
-3. ***flickr30k annotation*** consist of flickr annotations and python script for extracting visual and textual information of original Flickr30k.
+3. ***flickr30k annotation*** consists of flickr annotations and python script for extracting visual and textual information of original Flickr30k.

 ### Files:
 1. **300 random images for evaluations -error_free.ttl** consists of VTKL dataset for 300 randomly selected entries for VTKEL task.
-The error of these 300 images dataset are fixed manually by selecting each incorrect mention process by PIKES.
+We manually checked the entity mentions for 300 randomly selected entries and fixed each incorrect mention process by PIKES.
-2. **Incorrect NER and linking mention.xlsx** consists of all error cases which are wrongly process by PIKES for NER and entites linking for VTKL dataset and the results of our evaluation.
+2. **Incorrect NER and linking mention.xlsx** consists of all error cases which are wrongly process by PIKES for entity recognition and linking.
 3. [VTKL](https://figshare.com/account/projects/61421/articles/7882781) dataset for 31781 images.

 ### Prerequisites:
 - Python 3.6(+)
 - window or unix machine
-- rdflib library
+- rdflib library 4.2.2
-- numpy library
+- numpy library 1.16.0
 - xml.etree.ElementTree library

 ### Running VTKL dataset: